 Diesel Exhaust Fluid (DEF) is used with diesel engines to reduce the amount of regulated emissions produced.
-Products such as AdBlue are types of DEF, and are approved for use in the vehicle as long as they have an API certification label or meet ISO 22241.
+Products such as AdBlue are types of DEF.
 The fluid level in the DEF tank must be maintained for the vehicle to run properly.
 DEF is not a fuel additive.
-DEF should not be mixed with or added to diesel fuel.
 DEF freezes when exposed to temperatures below -11 °C (12 °F).
-For DEF tank capacity see
+For DEF tank capacity see Capacities and Specifications \Leftrightarrow 65.